-All instructions are supplemented by
+- All instructions are supplemented by

 reference is missing, use the mileage.

 the obvious main road should be followed.
 Redundant

 instructions may be used to clarify the main road.

 - All roads used are public, through

 roads unless otherwise specifically indicated in the route

 DEFINITION OF SECTIONS

 TRANSIT: A time and mileage will be given only for the

 competitors may proceed at their own pace as long as they enter

 noted controls at the correct time.

-these "Regularity" sections teams must
+TSD: In these "Regularity" sections teams must

 mileage will be given for the start and finish of a TSD and

 controls may be located at any point within.
 Practice is not

 allowed and vehicles may not enter TSD sections before set

 CONTROLS & TIMING